Sonido Musica

 festive painted mural

-Sonido Musica is a Creative Youth Development program, in partnership with Springfield and Holyoke public schools, to support musical learning, social-emotional growth, and leadership development for youth.
+Sonido Musica is a Creative Youth Development program, in partnership with Springfield and Holyoke public schools, to support music learning, social-emotional growth, and leadership development for youth.

 Students in Sonido Musica participate in weekly ensemble music classes during school, led by CMSS faculty.
+Ensembles include band, orchestra, guitar, bucket drumming, and music production.
 This opportunity is available to elementary, middle and high school students at any experience level in schools that have agreed to partner with CMSS.
 Sonido Musica provides instruction and an instrument to each student at no cost to their family.

 By providing high quality music education with Social-Emotional Learning components, Sonido helps youth develop expressive skills, problem solving skills, and perseverance.
 Through performance opportunities, youth build courage and self-confidence.
 Through a group dynamic of community care, support, and respect, students develop their ability to relate to others and build connections with people from different backgrounds and generations.